 Another view of the platform.
 The network of railways and subways in Tokyo is one of the most connected I have ever experienced.
 There are so many different kinds of train services to choose from and you can get from one place to another in very little time.
 I like this system even better than the MRT system in Hong Kong.

 The other tiny little detail about trains here is that all the cars and doors are labelled.
 Why?
 Well if there is an incident, you can quickly communicate to the authority where on the train the incident has occurred.
 Also, it makes it easier for passengers to position themselves for the preferred position on the train for more convenient access to the desired exit at the destination station.
 Little things like this help the efficiency of a society in some minute but magical ways.

 And train lines are colour-coded.
 The same colour is used to mark the platform.
 Once you get used to it, you will know exactly which platform to get on to regardless if the station has 16 platforms.

 Apart from trains, we also took the metro subway and they are really well connected to trains as well.
-You could use the same ticket between train and subway service even though they are operated by different companies.
+You could use the same ticket on train and subway service even though they are operated by different companies.
 Prepaid smart card system like Suica card can also be used in both as well.
-You have got to love the convenience of a well implemented train/subway system such as this one in Tokyo.
+You have got to love the convenience of a well-implemented train/subway system such as this one in Tokyo.